Bering Island: Nature

 The area surrounding Bering Island is now a biosphere reserve, known for its diverse wildlife, and particularly marine mammals.
-The island's shores form a natural habitat for sea otters, and their population now appears stable, unlike on other Aleutian islands, and although they had been hunted to near extinction on the then-recently discovered Bering Island by 1854.
+The island's shores form a natural habitat for sea otters, and their population now appears stable, unlike those on other Aleutian islands, and although they had been hunted almost to extinction between the discovery of Bering Island and 1854.
 Steller sea lions continue to summer on Bering Island, but the manatee-like Steller's sea cows, which fed on the kelp beds surrounding the island, were hunted to extinction by 1768.